Re: Amendment: GFDL is compatible with DFSG

 We would not impose anything on anyone by defining for ourselves what

-free software is; rather, we would put forward our position; other
+"free software" is; rather, we would put forward our position; other

 people would be allowed to either agree or disagree.

-Sure, there will be practical effects to that.
+Sure, there will be practical effects t

 Re: For those who care about the GR